Austiller/werge/README.md

  ### Example
- The example.py is an example use-case that shows functionality of both docxParser and pdfLetter, rather than using a database as the central source a CSV file is used.
+ The example.py is a small example app that shows functionality of both docxParser and pdfLetter,for simplicity a CSV file is used to populate the data fields rather than a centralized database like you'd expect in a production implementation of werge.